Kampar, Perak

 Kampar (Perak Malay: Kampo) is a town located in the state of Perak, Malaysia, and serves as the administrative centre of Kampar District in Perak.
-Founded in 1887, the town lies within the Kinta Valley, an area rich with tin reserves.
+Founded in 1887, the town lies within the Kinta Valley, an area rich in tin reserves.
 It was a tin mining town which boomed during the height of the tin mining industry.
 Many tin towns were established in the late 19th century, flourished in the 1900s, only to stagnate and decline after World War I, with the exception of an exhilarating boom in the 1920s.
 Most have closed down following the collapse of the industry, especially in the late 20th century.

-Kampar is 33km south of the state capital Ipoh, well connected by both national highway 1 and railway.
+Kampar is 33 km south of the state capital Ipoh, well connected by both Federal Route 1 and the KTM West Coast railway line.

 Geography

 Kampar is situated in the Kinta Valley, which was well known for its high tin ore reserves.
 Its vast surroundings as well as abandoned mining-ponds are suitable for fishing, which has become a major attraction for anglers around the country, especially from Kuala Lumpur.

 Kampar town can be broadly divided between the 'old town' and 'new town' areas.
 The old town consists of two main streets, Jalan Gopeng and Jalan Idris, of charming pre-war shop houses.
 The fronts of these shop houses still mostly resemble their original appearance.
 Commerce in the old town area mainly consists of coffee shops, goldsmiths and local retailers.
 The new town area mainly consists of new residential developments and some commerce servicing the burgeoning education industry in Kampar.
 On 21 May 2009, the Sultan of Perak, Sultan Azlan Shah, declared Kampar as the state's 10th district.

 However, according to the residents, there is no new or old town.
 The 'new town' is just a residential estate with a few rows of shop-lots to cater for the growing number of university students.
 The term 'new town' originates from the Cantonese spoken dialect which refers to Taman Bandar Baru as new town.
 Whereas 'Taman' in Malaysia refers to a residential estate.